damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 <strong>Setting up the application</strong>

 The ASP.NET Core application contains both the server side API services and also hosts the Angular 2 client application.
 The source code for the Angular 2 application is implemented in the angular2App folder.
 Webpack is then used to deploy the application, using the development build or a production build, which deploys the application to the wwwroot folder.
-This makes it easy to deploy the application using the standard tools from Visual Studio.
+This makes it easy to deploy the application using the standard tools from Visual Studio with the standard configurations.

 <strong>npm configuration</strong>